 Research states that when we eat well, we can have a positive effect on our mental health and immunity.
 Where possible we recommend for organisations to support employee physical wellness by encouraging regular breaks, exercise outside, sleep hygiene and following healthy nutrition guidelines.
 This might be a good time for light-hearted physical challenges or competitions.

 Our resilience is being put to the test.
 Worry, anxiety, and stress are at an all-time high.
 Providing your employees with resilience training and equipping managers with Mental Health First Aid training are two simple ways of helping managers to support employee's emotional wellness.

 Campaigns that promote your EAP services and a stigma-free workforce will help alleviate stress, particularly for those concerned about their jobs or loved ones.
 Aside from educating and informing employees of the services and supports afforded to them taking a multi-dimensional or a-typical approach will indirectly help to support their mental and emotional wellness.

 Managing your and your employees' mental and emotional wellness is important now more than ever before.

-Whilst wellness vendors and other experts are offering free online classes, meditations and yoga classes to help support employee mental well-being how you manage employees will have more of an impact.
+Whilst wellness vendors and other experts are offering free online classes, meditations, and yoga classes to help support employee mental well-being how you manage employees will have more of an impact.
 For more information on how you can engage employees through wellness, you can listen to Episode 2 of Cpl's Engaging Talent Podcast with Elysia or get in touch via our Future of Work webpage.